Updated: August 23, 2023

 - assists the Controller in responding to individuals exercising access rights

-3. LifeData And Privacy Shield – Notice
+3. LifeData And Data Privacy Framework Principles – Notice

 4. Consent, Access, and Disclosure

 When LifeData products and services are used to collect personal data from EU citizens, express consent is obtained by Data Controllers.
 Under GDPR, Controllers must provide a description of the use and specific purpose of any personal data, as well as a date or time period when the use of personal data ends.
-Consent is always optional and voluntary and may be withdrawn at any time.
+Consent is always optional and voluntary, and may be withdrawn at any time.
 This consent forms the legal foundation for processing personal data.
 In addition, LifeData as a Data Processor supports additional consent mechanisms used by Controllers or Study Sponsors.

 Types of data processed by LifeData include name, email, and other personal information as defined by Data Controllers.
 LifeData also processes technical information such as usage statistics, browser type, or referral information.